zommuter/toenail/README.md

 ## [The Shape of Things to Come](https://www.youtube.com/watch?v=x8zsE5zdlsQ&list=RDMW9FDByKsC4&index=2 "which word's are not capitalized in title case again?") – What to expect, and when?
 Let's see where this leads to… Consider yourself lucky I woke up way too early tonight so I felt like finally starting to write this, but be aware that I'm an expert in [getting things not-so-done](../gtnsd) aka procrastination, so don't get your hopes up too much.
 Then again, feel free to [motivate me gently](https://github.com/zommuter/toesnail/issues).

+# Getting started
-# Name it to tame it
+## Name it to tame it
 First of all, always writing something like "life, the universe and everything" is quite tedious.
-It is _very_ convenient to use single-letter[^1] variables as abbreviations instead, such as $$t$$ for a time.
+It is _very_ convenient to use single-letter[^variables] variables as abbreviations instead, such as $$t$$ for a time.
 For various reasons, not only Latin letters are used, but sometimes also Greek ones.
 In order determine the _state_ of a system, the letter Psi $$\Psi$$ (or it's lowercase version $$\psi$$) is a very typical choice.
 And in order to indicate that it's a state, it is surrounded by a bar $$|$$ and an angle bracket $$\rangle$$ as $$\ket\Psi$$.
 Since this is using the right half of an angle bracket pair, this is called a _ket_ vector.
-And yes, we'll later also encounter the left bracket counterpart $$\bra\Psi$$, called a _bra_ vector[^2].
+And yes, we'll later also encounter the left bracket counterpart $$\bra\Psi$$, called a _bra_ vector[^bra-ket].
 Now if multiple states are considered, some options occur:

 * Just use different letters, such as Phi $$\Phi$$ (lowercase $$\phi$$ or sometime $$\varphi$$ though that usually rather denotes an angle),
 * Add indices as subscripts, e.g. $$\ket{\Psi_{\text{in}}}$$,
 * Explicit labels, such as $$\ket{42}$$.

-[^1]: Programmers actually frown upon this, and indeed when programming there's often too many variables to still keep an overview, so they use _descriptive_ variable names instead.
+[^variables]: Programmers actually frown upon this, and indeed when programming there's often too many variables to still keep an overview, so they use _descriptive_ variable names instead.
 In physics, formulae such as "velocity = (elapsed distance) / (elapsed time)" instead of $$v =\frac{\Delta x}{\Delta t}$$ would get quite messy quickly, especially when doing maths by hand.

-[^2]:  For more information feel free to consult the Wikipedia article on the [bra-ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation), but be advised it is _heavy_ on maths and will quickly invoke terms such as _Hilbert space_ – a very important concept, but way too soon to explain here.
+[^bra-ket]:  For more information feel free to consult the Wikipedia article on the [bra-ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation), but be advised it is _heavy_ on maths and will quickly invoke terms such as _Hilbert space_ – a very important concept, but way too soon to explain here.

 ---

 Let's continue with a roughly commented outline, consider this a sneak preview.

-# Name it to tame it
-Something about |42\>, I'm sure.
-Hilbert-vectors in the end, but no need to explain those from the start.

 ## Observe
 Measurement via operators, but not the Eigenvalue-Approach, rather some product space or such.
 Eigenvalues of course, too, but not as "measurement values" but rather to justify bases and such.